-The registrant and each person whose signature appears below hereby appoint Robert D. Ferris and Judy A. Henry, and each of them, as attorneys-infact with full power of substitution, severally, to execute in the name and on behalf of the registrant and each such person, individually and in each capacity stated below, one or more amendments to the annual report on Form 10-K, which amendments may make such changes in the report as the attorney-in-fact acting deems appropriate and to file any such amendment to the report with the Securities and Exchange Commission.
+The registrant and each person whose signature appears below hereby appoint Robert D. Ferris and Marsha J. Foxx, and each of them, as attorneys-in-fact with full power of substitution, severally, to execute in the name and on behalf of the registrant and each such person, individually and in each capacity stated below, one or more amendments to the annual report on Form 10-K, which amendments may make such changes in the report as the attorney-in-fact acting deems appropriate and to file any such amendment to the report with the Securities and Exchange Commission.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on March 23, 2020.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on March 29, 2021.

-Name Title

-/s/ Robert D. Ferris Chief Executive Officer, President, Chairman of the Board and
+Name Title /s/ Robert D. Ferris Robert D. Ferris Chief Executive Officer, President, and Chairman of the Board (Principal Executive Officer) /s/ Marsha J. Foxx Marsha J. Foxx Chief Accounting Officer (Principal Financial Officer and Principal Accounting Officer) /s/ Matthew D. Burlend Matthew D. Burlend Director, Chief Operating Officer and Vice President /s/ Jeffrey D. Brown Jeffrey D. Brown Director /s/ James Richardson James Richardson Director /s/ John Givens John Givens Director 46

-Robert D. Ferris Director (Principal Executive Officer)

-/s/ Judy A. Henry Chief Financial Officer, Secretary and Treasurer (Principal

-Judy A. Henry Financial Officer and Principal Accounting Officer)

-/s/ Matthew D. Burlend Director, Chief Operating Officer and Vice President

-Matthew D. Burlend

-/s/ Mitchell A. Saltz Director

-Mitchell A. Saltz

-/s/ Jeffrey D. Brown Director

-Jeffrey D. Brown

-/s/ James Richardson Director

-James Richardson

-45
+Exhibit 21.1

 VirTra, Inc.

 Subsidiaries

+None.